Skip to Content

 This year’s theme, Translational Science 2025: Integrating Data to Power Translation, spotlighted the critical role of data integration in advancing translational research.
 Our trainees had the opportunity to attend dynamic sessions, engage with leaders in the field, and contribute to national conversations shaping the future of medical science.

-Representing the Graduate School at the conference were: Jacob Mattia, Brandy Walker, Gemalene Sunga, Trey Waldrop, Maryam Elizondo, Morgan Riba, Antonio Pagan, and Kiara Church.
+Representing The University of Texas MD Anderson Cancer Center UTHealth Houston Graduate School of Biomedical Sciences at the conference were: Jacob Mattia, Brandy Walker, Gemalene Sunga, Trey Waldrop, Maryam Elizondo, Morgan Riba, and Kiara Church.

 Making their mark in thesis competition

-Two trainees, Jacob Mattia (predoctoral) and Antonio Pagan, PhD (postdoctoral), were nominated by T32 Program Directors Jeffrey Frost, PhD and Joya Chandra, PhD to represent the Graduate School in the prestigious Three Minute Thesis (3MT®) Competition.
+Two trainees, Mattia (predoctoral) and Antonio Pagan, PhD (postdoctoral-Department of Psychiatry and Behavioral Sciences, UTHealth Houston), were nominated by T32 Program Directors Jeffrey Frost, PhD and Joya Chandra, PhD to participate in the prestigious Three Minute Thesis (3MT®) Competition.
 This internationally recognized event challenges researchers to communicate their work clearly and concisely to a non-specialist audience in under three minutes.

 Both trainees advanced to the final round of the competition, where Mattia emerged as the national winner in the predoctoral category — an incredible achievement within the field of 27 predoctoral competitors from institutions nationwide.
 Pagan also gave an impressive presentation among 21 postdoctoral competitors, showcasing the exceptional quality of our trainees' research and communication skills.